SteveAbb/Vestigo/readme.md

-Vestigo - Using bluetooth as a real-time tracking system
+Vestigo - Bluetooth real-time tracking system
 ========================================================

 What is it